minima-global/minidocs/docs/learn/networkoverview.md

 Once users have set up their transacting relationship on Minima, they can perform all transactions off-chain, on Omnia.
 This is where the bulk of peer-to-peer exchange between users of the network takes place.
 It is faster, as each payment is not settled on the blockchain and transactions are only processed by the relevant users rather than the entire network, as occurs on Layer 1.

+Omnia can do more than simple payments, it can do any/all smart contract sequences with a given subset of users and subset of coins.
 Using hash time locked contracts (HTLCs) and payment channels, users can keep a ‘tab’ of their unsettled balances indefinitely, until they wish to settle on Minima (Layer 1).
 This unlocks the possibility of essentially unlimited transactions per second (TPS).